 It sounds like you have your hands full (and your toilets for that matter).
-You are right to be concerned.
+You're right to be concerned.
 First things first, contacting your health care provider is an excellent idea.
-It is especially important to follow-up with a pediatrician regarding your children.
-Vomiting and diarrhea can lead to dehydration; children are especially susceptible to dehydration.
+It is a good idea to follow-up with a pediatrician regarding your children.
+Vomiting and diarrhea can lead to dehydration; and children are especially susceptible to dehydration.
 You and your wife are, too!
 Read I'm vomiting and I can't keep anything down — Help! for more information on the signs and symptoms of dehydration when you're feeling this ill.

 It's not clear from your letter if your whole family is becoming ill at exactly the same time, or if the illness is working its way through the family, and being passed back and forth.
 If your family is becoming simultaneously ill, then simultaneously better, and then simultaneously ill again, then what you've described is definitely not a normal cycle for the flu (influenza).
 While a lot of different things might be causing your family's troubles, the pattern you're describing sounds like one of exposure.
 When an entire family falls ill at the exact same time, they've probably been exposed to something at the exact same time.